yuriypylypyuk/keypr/README.md

 `minikube start`

-Clone the repository containing kubernetes config for the project.
+Clone the repository containing kubernetes config and Dockerfiles used for this project.

 `git clone https://github.com/yuriypylypyuk/keypr.git`